-Fitness to Practice means having the skills, knowledge, health and character necessary to undertake and complete a programme with professional practice, experiential learning or clinical work safely and effectively, fulfilling their responsibilities with their scope of practice in their chosen field.
+Fitness to Practise means students having the skills, knowledge, health and character necessary to undertake and complete a programme with professional practice, experiential learning or clinical work safely and effectively, fulfilling their responsibilities within their scope of practice in their chosen field.

-Purpose of the UCD Fitness to Practice Policy
+Purpose of the UCD Fitness to Practise Policy

-- To protect the public, students, placement providers and the University; - Instil in students the qualities and competencies required for professional practice and to support and guide students who experience issues that may affect their ability to practice; - Provide a suitable framework for the effective management of Fitness to Practice issues that may arise, either prior to or during a student's programme of study.
+- To protect the public, students, placement providers and the University. - To instil in students the qualities and competencies required for professional practice and to support and guide students who experience issues that may affect their ability to practise. - Provide a suitable framework for the effective management of Fitness to Practise issues that may arise, either prior to or during a student's programme of study.

-Aim of the School's Fitness to Practice Statement
+Aim of the UCD School of Applied Social Science's Fitness to Practise Statement

-The fitness to practice statement aims to:
+The fitness to practise statement aims to:

 - 1. Ensure students understand the level of professional attitudes and behaviour required of them throughout their programme of study. - 2.
-Safeguard members of the public, patients and clients with whom the Masters of Social Science (Social Work) students have contact with during their programme. - 3.
-Meet the requirements of the UCD Fitness to Practise procedures.
+Safeguard members of the public and clients with whom the Diploma in Drug Counselling Theory and Intervention Skills Programme students have contact with during their programme. - 3.
+Meet the requirements of the UCD Fitness to Practise Policy and School's Fitness to Practise procedures.

-Fitness to Practice in Social Work
+Fitness to Practise in Drugs Work